 Red Barn Primary School is a one-form entry mainstream school located in Portchester, Fareham.
-As part of our school vision, we strive to ensure that your children achieve well in both progress and final attainment whilst ensuring a stimulating and nurturing environment.
+As part of our school vision, we strive to ensure that children achieve well in both progress and final attainment through offering a stimulating and nurturing environment for them to learn in.
 We hope that the information outlined in this Information Report explains how we cater for our children with special educational needs or disabilities.

 How does Red Barn Primary School know if children need extra help?

 We constantly observe and monitor children’s welfare and behaviour as indicators for a child requiring additional help as well as listening to children and/or parents’/carers’ opinions.
-Within school, regular, rigorous monitoring of performance is paramount to ensure that children are best supported to make good or better progress.
-Class teachers are responsible for reviewing the progress of their class and each half term there is a formal Pupil Progress Review.
-Teachers will update their class tracking documents and, for any child whose progress is not in line with school expectations, will complete a Pupil Progress Review document in discussion with the Head teacher, Special Educational Needs Co-ordinator (SENCo) and colleagues.
-If your child’s progress is slower than expected, additional provision will be planned in at the start of each term, depending on levels of attainment.
+Within school, regular and rigorous monitoring of performance is paramount to ensure that children are best supported to make good or better progress.
+Class teachers, who are responsible for reviewing the progress of the children in their class, employ daily assessment for learning to ensure that children’s next steps are taught.
+On a termly basis, teachers will update their class tracking documents.
+If your child’s progress is slower than expected, additional provision may be planned in at the start of each term, depending on levels of attainment.
 Details of how you as parents are involved in this process are found under ‘How will you help me to support my child’s learning?’

 The school also conducts assessments on children whose progress is slower than expected or if parents and staff feel there is an underlying barrier to the child’s learning.
-These may be in the form of Reading (Salford Reading test), Spelling (Vernon Spelling test) or specific learning difficulties tests.
-For other areas, including Speech and Language, we refer to the Schools Therapy Pack for advice.
+These may be in the form of Reading (Salford Reading test), Spelling (Vernon Spelling test) or specific learning difficulties tests (PHAB test).
+We also have the option of referring to the Schools Therapy Pack for advice on other areas such as Speech and Language.
 Regular, honest discussions with parents as well as in-school observations are used as the indicators for emotional and behavioural difficulties.

-We also work with Hampshire Educational Psychology (HEP) who assist us in helping diagnose and cater for special educational needs and disabilities.
+We also work with Hampshire Educational Psychology (HEP) who assist us in catering for special educational needs and disabilities.

 External agencies, such as doctors, physiotherapists, speech and language therapists and CAMHS (Child and Adolescent Mental Health Service) will also inform the school if there has been diagnosis and/or interventions that require school action.